hackpascal/openwrt-rtk/README.md

 # openwrt-rtk
 ==============

-This is a port openwrt for realtek - the firmware used by all realtek 819x routers.
+This is a porting openwrt for realtek - the firmware used by all realtek 819x routers.

 At this time, the supported devices are: